Bachelor of Science in Information Systems

 Program Education Objectives

-Within the five years after graduation, the graduates of Information Systems program shall have:
+Within three to five years after graduation, the graduates of BS Information Systems shall:

 - Be able to manage as a team leader and/or participate as a team member in undertaking computing projects whose results will lead to significant societal, organizational, national, and/or global benefits.